 Industrial activities are responsible for pollution on a massive scale.
 That’s why special laws exist at the European level to prevent and control pollution from factories, power plants and other large-scale industrial activities.
-The EEB provides expert advice to European and national policymakers and campaigns to encourage the use of truly best practices to stop industrial pollution at its source.
+The EEB provides expert advice to European and national policymakers and campaigns to encourage the use of truly best practices to stop industrial pollution at source.

-Industrial activities, from the production of electricity and cement, waste management and incineration to the intensive rearing of livestock are responsible for emissions of various substances, including sulphur oxides, nitrogen oxides, ammonium, dust and mercury and other heavy metals, into the air, water and earth.
+Industrial activities, from the production of electricity and cement, to waste management and incineration, and the intensive rearing of livestock are responsible for emissions of harmful substances, including sulphur oxides, nitrogen oxides, ammonium, dust and mercury and other heavy metals, into the air, water and soil.
 Large scale industrial activities also eat up precious resources, use hazardous chemicals and generate pollution negatively affecting human health and the environment.

-The human health cost of air, water and soil pollution from industry is measured in the billions of euros each year, with cases of numerous conditions including asthma, bronchitis and cancer directly linked to toxic emissions.
+The human health cost of air, water and soil pollution from industry is measured in billions of euros each year, with toxic emissions causing health conditions such as asthma, bronchitis and cancer.

-More than 50,000 industrial installations in the EU are subject to the rules set in a single piece of European law – the Industrial Emissions Directive.
+Over 50,000 industrial installations in the EU are subject to the rules set in a single piece of European law – the Industrial Emissions Directive.
 This legislation aims to reduce emissions, promote resource efficiency and curtail the use of hazardous chemicals by setting agreed standards for different industrial activities.
-These standards are known as the ‘Best Available Techniques’ (or ‘BAT’) and the EEB plays a crucial role in the process that agrees these standards, constantly calling for improved environmental performance for all activities.
+These standards are known as the ‘Best Available Techniques’ (or BAT), and the EEB plays a crucial role in the process that agrees these standards, constantly calling for improved environmental performance for all activities.